hahuutin/postcss-boilerplate/README.md

 ### PostCSS Boilerplate
 ---

-A boilerplate for PostCSS project built with Gulp inspiration by [Sass boilerplate of Hugo](https://github.com/HugoGiraudel/sass-boilerplate)
+A boilerplate for PostCSS project built with Gulp inspiration by [Sass boilerplate of Hugo Giraudel](https://github.com/HugoGiraudel/sass-boilerplate)

 Boilerplate use some plugins below: